Covering New Ground

 What is the TERRAIN advantage?

-Students earn on average 15 credits on an academic skills-based expedition instead of five individual classes.
+Students earn on average 15 credits through a combination of academic skills-based expeditions and short courses.
 Students engage in a fully integrated academic and co-curricular problem-based, solution-focused experience.
-Unity College first- and second-year students differ from traditional first-year students because they acquire these skills through their expeditions rather than in classroom-based instruction.
+Unity College first- and second-year students differ from traditional first-year students because they acquire these skills through their expeditions in addition to classroom-based instruction.

 Unity College students practice the skills they are learning.
 This teaching method enables them to retain information more readily and helps to answer the question, “How can I use this in real life?”
 Throughout TERRAIN, students will learn skills to address real-world problems and quickly apply them in practical situations.